Our Vision

 An explorer at heart, keen to escape the shackles of a modern capitalist world, in 2023 James decided to continue his oceanic explorations on his own terms.
 In order to embark on a lifelong dream of sailing around the world, James sold Coral Sea Kayaking onto two of CSK's own local guides, Clarissa and Ben.
 James continues guiding in Antarctica through the summer.

-With expertise guiding expeditions in some of the most remote corners of the earth, ecology, environmental engineering, river conservation and teaching; Clarissa and Ben bring a range of skills to Coral Sea Kayaking and look forward to building on over 25 years of responsible tourism to continue to enrich lives of the people who visit us, care for the places that we paddle, and benefit the communities which we serve.
+In 2023, with expertise guiding expeditions in some of the most remote corners of the earth and backgrounds in ecology, environmental engineering, river conservation and education; Clarissa and Ben brought a range of skills to Coral Sea Kayaking and look forward to building on over 25 years of responsible tourism to continue to enrich lives of the people who visit us, care for the places that we paddle, and benefit the communities which we serve.